By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 Reasons for selection:

-Limestone is a sensual stone being pleasing to the eye as well as to the touch.
+Limestone is a sensual stone that is pleasing to the eye as well as to the touch.

 It offers a range of subtle pastel and natural colors, which blend in with today’s minimalist trend while still imbuing warmth.